 Educators

-Ministry of Education& Training Ontario Curriculum Personal Safety & Injury Prevention
+Ministry of Education and Training Ontario Curriculum: Personal Safety & Injury Prevention

 Kindergarten

-Describe explosive behaviours (bullying, innappropriate touching) and the associated feelings with them;
+Describe explosive behaviours (bullying, inappropriate touching), and the associated feelings with them

 Know the definition of a stranger and how to react to a stranger